 e.g. small amounts of waste solutions containing hazardous chemicals

 Small amounts of waste solutions that are not regulated because they do not exhibit any of the hazardous characteristics (ignitability, corrosivity, reactivity or toxicity) as defined by BC Hazardous Waste Regulations, and is not restricted or prohibited by the Metro Vancouver Sewer Use Bylaw can be disposed of via the sanitary sewer.

-Lab personnel must complete the Aqueous Waste Profile (EXCEL) and RMS will determine if laboratory liquid streams can be disposed of via sanitary sewers, under certain conditions.
+Lab personnel must complete the Aqueous-Waste-Profile (EXCEL) and SRS will determine if laboratory liquid streams can be disposed of via sanitary sewers, under certain conditions.